forseti-security/forseti-security/_docs/_latest/configure/scanner/rules.md

   * **Description**: The mode of the rule.
   * **Valid values**: Current only support `whitelist` mode.
   * **Note**:
-     * `whitelist` - Ensure each forwarding rule only directs to the intended target instance.
+     * `whitelist`: Ensure each forwarding rule only directs to the intended target instance.

 * `load_balancing_scheme`
   * **Description**: What the ForwardingRule will be used for.